lconcha/lanirem/content/publication/ramirez-garcia-2024-consistent/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: ' Consistent spatial lesion-symptom patterns: A comprehensive analysis using triangulation in lesion-symptom mapping in a cohort of stroke patients '
+title: ' Consistent Spatial Lesion-Symptom Patterns: A Comprehensive Analysis Using Triangulation in Lesion-Symptom Mapping in a Cohort of Stroke Patients '
 subtitle: ''
 summary: ''
 authors: